-Kremlin is one of the city's most eccentric discotheques, which manages to attract hordes of young Portuguese people and appeals to you.
+Kremlin is one of the city's most eccentric discotheques, which manages to attract hordes of young Portuguese people and tourists, who dance to Techno and Acid House.
+It has previously been voted as one of the best clubs in Europe.
 Photo: Patrizia Tilly/Shutterstock.com Address: Escadinhas da Praia 5, Lisbon Phone: +351 21 827 4136 Internet: www.instagram.com/kremlin.lisboa Email: geral@grupo-k.pt